MaxWANG-ML/ELEC0138coursework_Group13/(D)DoS /README.md

 2.SYN flooding attack and defense
 Attack: run the Flask server(app.py) and simulate the attack using either hping3 from a virtual machine
-or the local script SYN_flooding.py.
+or the local python script SYN_flooding.py.
 Defense: run anti_ddos.py with administrator privileges to activate the defense.
 The effectiveness can be verified by checking whether the script drops connections that do not complete the TCP handshake (i.e., no ACK received).